ethangela/stock_llm_predict/README.md

 ## 0. Introduction

-This assignment focuses on leveraging LLMs for SPX index's Close price time series forecasting.
+This assignment focuses on leveraging LLMs for SPX index's `Close` price time series forecasting.
 We introduce everythin in two sections:

 1. **Zero-shot LLM: We directly try forecasting with LLM in a zero-shot fashion**
    - The LLM is applied directly to predict unseen SPX data without prior training on such stock prices.
-   - We input the sequence of historical Close prices and output the forecasted Close price.
+   - We input the sequence of historical `Close` prices and output the forecasted `Close` price.

 2. **LLM + LSTM: We use LLM-generated sequence for feature engineering and build a model for forecasting**
-   - First, generate forecast sequences for Open, High, and Low (OHL) prices using the LLM.
+   - First, generate forecast sequences for `Open`, `High`, and `Low` (`OHL`) prices using the LLM.
-   - Then, build and select the top 100 features from historical OHL prices, and similarly build the corresponding top 100 features for forecasted OHL prices.
+   - Then, build and select the top 100 features from historical `OHL` prices, and similarly build the corresponding top 100 features for forecasted `OHL` prices.
-   - Finally, these features are used to train an LSTM model for predicting the directional movement of the Close price.
+   - Finally, these features are used to train an LSTM model for predicting the directional movement of the `Close` price.

 ## 1. Zero-shot LLM